2025 Texas constitutional amendment election

 The 2025 Texas constitutional amendment election took place on November 4, 2025.
 Texas voters statewide voted on 17 proposed amendments to the Texas Constitution.

 Proposed amendments are legislatively referred on to the ballot, requiring approval as a joint resolution by at least two-thirds of both the Texas House of Representatives and Texas State Senate.
 At 17 proposed amendments, this is the most amendments on a ballot in Texas since 2003.
+All 17 were approved by the voters, a majority of them passed with over 60% of the votes in favor.

 Proposition 1

 (SJR 59) "The constitutional amendment providing for the creation of the permanent technical institution infrastructure fund and the available workforce education fund to support the capital needs of educational programs offered by the Texas State Technical College System."